radiantearth/stac-api-spec/item-search/README.md

 most behavior will be defined in [Extensions](#extensions).
 These extensions can be composed by an implementer to cover only the set of functionality the implementer requires.
 For example, the query capability defined by Item Search is limited, and only adds cross-collection and spatial intersects query operators to the capabilities already defined by OAFeat.
-For example, the Query Extension (soon to be superseded by the Filter Extension) provides a more expressive set of operators.
+For example, the Query Extension and Filter Extension provide a more expressive set of operators.

 Implementing `GET /search` is **required**, `POST /search` is optional, but recommended.